Marjan23/plgeon/Comments:BIP-0151.md

 This speculation is unsupported.

 `Comment Jonas Schnelli`
 `I think it's a mathematical fact that encrypted traffic is harder to analyse then plaintext traffic.
-You can't just passively "listen", you need to substitute ephemeral keys in both directions and actively maintains the connection and risk beeing detected`
+You can't just passively "listen", you need to substitute ephemeral keys in both directions and actively maintains the connection and risk being detected`

 > Today it's trivial for a network provider or any other men-in-the-middle to identify a Bitcoin user and its controlled addresses/keys (and link with his Google profile, etc.).